Samsung/tizen-docs/docs/application/tizen-studio/setup/uninstall-sdk.md

 To uninstall Tizen Studio using GUI uninstaller, follow these steps:

-1. You have to back up all the data and the files in case you want to keep them for future refrence.
+1. You have to back up all the data and the files in case you want to keep them for future reference.
    > **Note**
    >
    > Once you start uninstallation process, the process is irreversible.
 You cannot restore the removed files.